Alignak-monitoring-contrib/alignak-demo/README.rst

 ::

     cd ~/demo

-    # Detach a screen session identified as "alignak-backend"
+    # Detach a screen session identified as "alignak-backend" to run the backend processes
-    ./alignak_backend_start.sh
+    sudo ./alignak_backend_start.sh

     # This will run the alignak-backend-uwsgi in a screen session.
 If you do not mind about a
-    # backend screen, you should run: alignak-backend-uwsgi
+    # backend screen, you should run: sudo alignak-backend-uwsgi
+    # Using sudo because we assume that you are logged with a user account that is not the alignak one

     ps -aux | grep uwsgi-
         root 25193  0.5  0.4 238604  72044  9  I+J  10:13AM 7:10.69 uwsgi --ini /usr/local/etc/alignak-backend/uwsgi.ini